 At Zealand University Hospital (ZUH), we have been working strategically on building a research and development culture within the field of nursing and Allied Health Professionals (AH) since 2010.
-From hiring the first PhD student with a nursing background in 2012, until today, where the strategy for nursing/AH encourages all departments to describe how employment of researchers will take place as part of their research strategies (Hølge-Hazelton, 2019).
+From the first Ph.D. student with a nursing background being employed in a 'patchwork compromise' between many different departments, to today, where all departments either have or are in the process of hiring researchers with nursing/AH backgrounds in clinical practice.